Safely Learning to Control the Constrained Linear Quadratic Regulator: Introduction

 \section{Introduction}

-While data-driven design has considerable potential in contemporary control systems where precise modeling of the dynamics is intractable (e.g., systems with complex contact forces), one of the biggest hurdles to overcome for practical deployment is maintaining safe execution during the learning process.
+Data-driven design has considerable potential in contemporary control systems where precise modeling of the dynamics is intractable, whether due to complex large-scale interactions or nonlinearities resulting from contact forces.
+However, a large hurdle in the way of practical deployment is the question of maintaining safe operating conditions during the learning process, and furthermore guaranteeing safe execution using learned components.

 Motivated by this issue, we study the data-driven design of a controller for the \emph{constrained} Linear Quadratic Regulator (LQR) problem.
-In constrained LQR, we design a controller for a (potentially unknown) linear dynamical system that minimizes a given quadratic cost, subject to the additional requirement that both the state and input stay within a specified safe region.
+In constrained LQR, we design a controller for a potentially unknown linear dynamical system that minimizes a given quadratic cost, subject to the additional requirement that both the state and input stay within a specified safe region.
 This is a problem that has received much attention within the model predictive control (MPC) community.

 For the LQR problem with no constraints, a natural method of exploration for learning the dynamics is to excite the system by injecting white noise.
 When safety is not an issue, this method is effective and recently Dean et al.~\cite{dean2017sample} provide an end-to-end sample complexity on this ``identify-then-control'' scheme.
-However, this method fails to consider safety or constraint satisfaction.
+However, this method of fails to consider safety, and the injected white noise may lead to constraint violation.

-We directly address the tension between exploration for learning and safety, which are fundamentally at odds.
+In this paper, we directly address the tension between exploration for learning and safety, which are fundamentally at odds.
 We do this by synthesizing a controller which simultaneously excites and regulates the system; we propose to learn by {additively} injecting bounded noise to the {control} inputs computed by a safe controller.
 By leveraging the recently developed system level synthesis (SLS) framework for control design~\cite{SysLevelSyn1}, we give a computationally tractable algorithm which returns a controller that (a) guarantees the closed loop system remains within the specified constraint set and (b) ensures that enough noise can be injected into the system to obtain a statistical guarantee on learning.
 To the best of our knowledge, our algorithm is the first to simultaneously achieve both objectives.
 Furthermore, the controller synthesis is solved by a convex optimization problem whose feasibility is a certificate of safety, and no considerations of robust invariant sets are required.